katieoconn/pregnancy-ibd/pages/postpartum_medications.md

 If the timing of your biologic dose after delivery has not been arranged, please speak with your gastroenterologist, IBD nurse, or biologic program coordinator.

-In this decision aid, similar recommendations have been made for all groups of biologics based on the information currently available.
-However, the anti-TNF group of biologics has been used in IBD for longer than other groups and as a result, there is more information available regarding the use of anti-TNFs during conception, pregnancy and breastfeeding